-In order to price your fitness business right, you need to fully understand your clients.
-How often do they like to workout, their interests and how much they are prepared to pay for your services.
+To price your fitness business right, you need to fully understand your target members.
+How often do they like to workout?
+How has moving online impacted their exercise routines?
+How much are they prepared to pay for your services?
 During your business planning stage, you would have already carried out a considerable amount of research on your target audience and potential clients.
-You can refer to this while you’re trying to figure out the best price for your services.
+Now that member expectations have changed, you may want to carry out some additional research, comparing it to the information you’ve collected previously while you’re trying to figure out the best price for your services.

-Whether you’re planning on opening your business or are looking to re-evaluate your pricing structure, focusing on your clients is very important.
+Whether you’re planning on reopening your business or are looking to re-evaluate your pricing structure, focusing on your clients is very important.
 It’s useful to understand how often clients are using your gym or studio.
-If a high percentage of clients visit your business at least three times a week, you need to do the math to find out how much you need to charge to turn a profit without overcharging and forcing them to go to your competition.
+If a high percentage of clients use your online services at least three times a week, you need to do the math to find out how much you need to charge to turn a profit without overcharging and forcing them to go to your competition when you reopen.

 Your gym management software is at the heart of your processes.
 It’s what streamlines your admin and makes managing a fitness business just that bit easier.
 Your gym management software is responsible for a number of jobs such as tracking and setting up payments, manage class bookings, offer insights and more.
 Essential features to look out for in your gym management software include a streamlined dashboard and membership management.
 Find out more about how to choose the best gym management software for your fitness business.